-With the fashion industry on track to be responsible for 25% of the world’s carbon footprint by 2050, it’s obvious that e-commerce needs to be leading the charge on a move towards more sustainable business practice.
+With the fashion industry on track to be responsible for 25% of the world’s carbon footprint by 2050, it’s obvious that e-commerce needs to lead the movement towards more sustainable business practices.
 The majority of the world’s leading nations are now committed to achieving a carbon-neutral footprint in the next 30 or 40 years.
-But what does this shift mean for brands and in particular the e-commerce industry?
+But what does this shift mean for brands, and in particular the e-commerce industry?

 Sustainability is about more than striving for a carbon-neutral footprint or using recycled materials.
 For businesses, sustainability needs to be approached from social, environmental, and economic perspectives.

 - Social sustainability focuses on the whole supply chain and the wider community in which a product is made.

 - Environmental focuses on an organisation’s environmental footprint and all of the steps that can be taken to reduce this.